playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 </details>

 Awesome!
 This is looking good.
-Now, let's add in the ability to open our dialog from our `Header` component.
+Now, let's add the ability to open our dialog from our `Header` component.

 To do this, we'll: